VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Circuits/embedded.md

 {{< /quote >}}

 Alright, so that's a lot of words.
-The gist of it is you're getting a tiny computer that's roughly comprable in specs to a computer from the 80's, but is inexpensive (usually under $0.25, especially in bulk) and that has a ton of pins that you can connect other things to- LEDs, motors, buttons, etc. These computers (usually) don't run a full operating system, and instead (usually) just run a loop of your code forever.
+The gist of it is you're getting a tiny computer that's roughly comprable in specs to a computer from the 80's, but is inexpensive (usually under $2.00, especially in bulk) and that has a ton of pins that you can connect other things to- LEDs, motors, buttons, etc.

+These computers *usually* don't run a full operating system, and instead *usually* just run a loop of your code forever.
 They also usually have some special pins that can do things like read analog voltages, communicate over SPI or {{< katex >}}\text{I}^2 \text{C}{{< /katex >}}, trigger interrupts, or be used for PWM (Puse Width Modulation).

 {{< columns >}}